Zaan Khan

-Zaan Khan is an Indian television actor who is best known for playing the role of Randheer Raizada in Kyun Utthe Dil Chhod Aaye and Karthik in Vanshaj.
+Zaan Khan (born 13 September 1993) is an Indian television actor.
+He is best known for his roles in Kyun Utthe Dil Chhod Aaye and Vanshaj.

 Career

 Zaan Khan started his acting career as a junior artist in the film Satyagraha following which he went on to play prominent roles in several television series.
 He then was cast in the role of Saransh Tiwari in Maitree.
 He was last seen playing Varun in Meri Saas Bhoot Hai and Karthik in Vanshaj.